Clarification of Questions on Emptiness

 • Dependently arising in terms of mental labeling – which also doesn’t create “me.”

-So, the fact that the self is dependently arising has to be understood not in terms of the creation of the self, but in terms of how you establish or prove or demonstrate that there is a self.
+The fact that the self is dependently arising has to be understood not in terms of the creation of the self, but in terms of how we establish or prove or demonstrate that there is a self.

 The Difference between Impossible Existence and Impossible Ways of Establishing Existence

-If we are talking about a way of existing that is speaking from the side of the object, the cause of our problems is not external.
+If we are talking about a way of existing, that is speaking from the side of the object; the cause of our problems is not external.
 It’s not that we have to remove something external.
-The cause of the problem is the confusion on our own minds, and so what we have to get rid of are obscurations on our minds.
-So the question here is an issue between what’s valid and what’s not valid.
+The cause of the problem is the confusion in our own minds, and so what we have to get rid of are obscurations in our minds.
+The question here is an issue between what’s valid and what’s not valid.

-In the study of Buddhism, what we train in are what are valid ways of knowing something, so that we can have a correct understanding.
+In the study of Buddhism, we train in what are valid ways of knowing something so that we can have a correct understanding.
 In terms of what are valid ways of knowing, we have bare perception or straightforward perception – depending on which tenet system we’re speaking of – and we have inference, inferential understanding.
 Inference has three types:

 • One is depending on logic.

-• One is that when you hear a sound, you infer the meaning of the sound, of the word – so that’s inference based on popular convention, popular agreement, that this sound has this meaning.
+• One is that when we hear a sound, we infer the meaning of the sound, of the word – that’s inference based on popular convention, popular agreement, that this sound has this meaning.
 That’s how we have words and the meaning of words.
-Otherwise, how do you know when you hear a sound that it’s a word and it has meaning?
-If you don’t know the language, you just hear the sound, you don’t infer any meaning.
+Otherwise, how do we know when we hear a sound that it’s a word and it has meaning?
+If we don’t know the language, we just hear the sound; we don’t infer any meaning.

-• And then there’s inference based on authority.
-"When was my birthday?"
-You can’t possibly know that by ourselves, so you have to ask somebody who knows and you have to ask somebody who’s trustworthy like your mother.
-And if you are confident that your mother has no reason to lie to you, then you can infer that what she says is correct.
+• Then, there’s inference based on authority.
+“When was my birthday?”
+We can’t possibly know that by ourselves, so we have to ask somebody who knows and we have to ask somebody who’s trustworthy, like our mother.
+If we are confident that our mother has no reason to lie to us, then we can infer that what she says is correct.

-So, what we want to do is to show that the way that we think proves that there is a self is illogical, and therefore we infer that there’s no such thing as the way in which we imagine you could prove that there’s a self.
-What is an invalid way of proving there’s a self, that the self exists – we disprove that; we show that that’s invalid.
-Then you can stop your incorrect inference.
-So if we think what proves that something exists is that it functions, it does something, then that would prove that my distorted cognition – that projection of what I imagine is “me” or what I imagine is out there – exists because it functions and affects “me,” it makes “me” unhappy, it causes me problems.
-From the Vaibhashika point of view: what establishes that something exists is that it’s known.
-Well, I could know my complete false appearance.
+What we want to do is to show that the way that we think proves that there is a self is illogical, and therefore, we infer that there’s no such thing as the way in which we imagine we could prove there’s a self.
+What is an invalid way of proving there’s a self, that the self exists?
+We disprove that; we show that that’s invalid.
+Then, we can stop our incorrect inference.
+If we think what proves that something exists is that it functions, it does something, then that would prove that our distorted cognition – that projection of what we imagine is “me” or what we imagine is out there – exists because it functions and affects “me,” it makes “me” unhappy, it causes me problems.
+From the Vaibhashika point of view, what establishes that something exists is that it’s known.
+Well, we could know our completely false appearance.
 Does that prove that it exists?
-No, that doesn’t prove that it's correct, that it is valid.
+No, that doesn’t prove that it’s correct, that it is valid.
 We’re not talking about does it exist, but is it valid?
 No, that’s not a valid perception.

-So the only valid way to establish that there is such a “me” is nothing on the side of the “me” or on the side of any object that demonstrates or proves that it exists by its own power.
-We can only demonstrate that something exists in terms of mental labeling – remember? – so the three criteria that Chandrakirti mentions:
+The only valid way to establish that there is such a “me” is nothing on the side of the “me” or on the side of any object that demonstrates or proves that it exists by its own power.
+We can only demonstrate that something exists in terms of mental labeling, remember?
+The three criteria that Chandrakirti mentions:

 • There’s a convention, so mental labeling.
 What demonstrates that somebody is a king?
-Well, there is the label "king."
-In our case of course we think in terms of the category of "king."
-A Buddha doesn’t have to think in terms of the category; that all kings fit into this category like a box – a caste, like it’s a box.
-Nevertheless, there is the convention "king" and there’s a group of people that agree on that and a society, and "king" refers to something.
+Well, there is the label “king.”
+In our case, of course, we think in terms of the category “king.”
+A Buddha doesn’t have to think in terms of the category, that all kings fit into this category – a caste, like it’s a box.
+Nevertheless, there is the convention “king,” and there’s a group of people and a society that agree on that, and “king” refers to something.
 So, king is established in terms of what that word refers to on the basis of a person that performs a certain function as someone who has been chosen, etc.

 Then, what are the other two criteria for demonstrating that it is valid, valid cognition?

-• And a mind that validly cognizes deepest truth doesn’t contradict it.
+• A mind that validly cognizes deepest truth doesn’t contradict it.

-Everything that demonstrates that it is a valid cognition – all of that’s from the side of the mind.
-Convention, so mental labeling; and different levels of valid cognition, or my own valid cognition if I, for instance, put my glasses on – that’ contradicts that there’s a blur in front of me, so we see clearly.
+Everything that demonstrates that it is a valid cognition, all of that is from the side of the mind.
+Convention, so mental labeling, and different levels of valid cognition, or our own valid cognition; if I, for instance, put my glasses on – that contradicts that there’s a blur in front of me, so we see clearly.

-What we refuting is not the impossibly existing “me" from the side of the object; what we’re refuting is an impossible way of demonstrating how that “me” exists, an impossible way of establishing such a “me,” which of course then implies how it exists.
-But then it becomes very interesting, doesn’t it?
-Although it doesn’t prove that something exists just because it does something or just because it can be known; but that doesn’t disprove that things do things and can be known, does it?
-So, one can go deeper and deeper in trying to understand all of this.
+What we’re refuting is not the impossibly existing “me” from the side of the object; what we’re refuting is an impossible way of demonstrating how that “me” exists, an impossible way of establishing such a “me,” which of course then implies how it exists.
+Then it becomes very interesting, doesn’t it?
+Although it doesn’t prove that something exists just because it performs a function or just because it can be known; however, that doesn’t disprove that things perform functions and can be known, does it?
+One can go deeper and deeper in trying to understand all of this.

 Prasangika Logic Does Not Establish Anything; It Just Points Out Absurd Conclusions